nilaybasak111/Node-Base-Project-Template/README.md

       npx sequelize init
     ```
  - By executing the above command you will get migrations and seeders folder along with a config.json inside the config folder.
- - If you're setting up your development environment, then write the username of your db, password of your db and in dialect mention whatever db you are using for ex: mysql, mariadb etc
+ - If you're setting up your development environment, then write the username of your db, password of your db and in dialect mention whatever db you are using for ex: mysql, mariadb etc. ( Change the "username": "root", "password": "Database Password", "database": "Database Name" according to your need in the generated `config.json` file. )
  - If you're setting up test or prod environment, make sure you also replace the host with the hosted db url.

  - To run the server execute